polkadot-js/docs/docs/kusama/extrinsics.md

 - **interface**: `api.tx.claims.attest`
 - **summary**:    Attest to a statement, needed to finalize the claims process.

-   WARNING: Insecure unless your chain includes `PrevalidateAttests` as a  `SignedExtension`.
+   WARNING: Insecure unless your chain includes `PrevalidateAttests` as a  `TransactionExtension`.

    Unsigned Validation:  A call to attest is deemed valid if the sender has a `Preclaim` registered  and provides a `statement` which is expected for the account.